gmesser/strbld/README.md

 with calls to these functions because the macro does not return a pointer like the functions do.

-Here is a set of calls mixing calls to each of the functions to build up a single string:
+Here is a mixed set of calls using each of the functions to build up a single
+string:

 <pre>
  char *the_end = NULL;